MESSIER - Messier Nebulae

 A flag if the magnitude is uncertain.
 A ':' for values derived from other sources, and a '*' for values derived from other sources and rounded to the nearest whole number.

 The object category.
-Di = diffuse nebula, Gb = globular cluster, OC = open cluster, Pl = Plantetary Nebula, E = eliptical galaxy, Ir = Irregular Galaxy, S = Spiral Galaxy.
+Di = diffuse nebula, Gb = globular cluster, OC = open cluster, Pl = Planetary Nebula, E = elliptical galaxy, Ir = Irregular Galaxy, S = Spiral Galaxy.

-Notes are frequently alternative names, but there are additonal notes on occasion.
+Notes are frequently alternative names, but there are additional notes on occasion.